mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 3. Click "Explore Locations".
 4. Pick a country (like [St Kitts](https://en.wikipedia.org/wiki/Saint_Kitts_and_Nevis)).
 5. Now the "What’s Happening" will only display content for the location (empty).
-6. You will only see your timeline.
+6. You'll only see your timeline.

 # 25. Auto Deadlines 🔫